shanzhajuan/Modal-fusion-evaluation-data/README.md

 ./test set for fusion/multi_data5.npy; ./test set for fusion/multi_label5.npy

  It is worth noting that the tests mentioned in the paper used only half of these that randomly selected.

+### fusion data of train set
+./mm fusion trainset/mm_train_data.npy
+./mm fusion trainset/mm_train_label.npy

+Data format is identical to the test set.
+The training set has a total of 5000 multimodal data containing 80 0-modals (data with 0 modalities is valid), 309 1-modals (data with only 1 modalities is valid), 1005 2-modals, 1745 3-modals, 1439 4-modals, 462 5-modals.
 ### user-based evaluation data
 - ./fusion methods on test set/multi_data_user.npy: array type; shape: (N,5,3).
 N=20.